 About your stay

 While in the hospital, you may select your meals from daily menus.
 Juice, coffee, milk and fruit are available in our maternity units.
-Your husband or partner, family and visitors may purchase beverages, snacks or meals from the hospital coffee shops or cafeteria and bring those items back to the maternity unit.
+Your support person and visitors may purchase beverages, snacks or meals from the hospital coffee shops or cafeteria and bring those items back to the maternity unit.